pwittrock/kubebuilder-workshop/README.md

 - *Add* - Watch Services - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing Services so add add this
 - *Add* - Watch StatefulSets - and map to the Owning MongoDB instance (EnqueueRequestForOwner) - you are managing StatefulSets so add this

-**Import Package Hints:**
+**Package Hints:**

-- for the package with the StatefulSet struct import - `appsv1 "k8s.io/api/apps/v1"`
+- for the StatefulSet struct use package - `appsv1 "k8s.io/api/apps/v1"`
-- for the package with the Services struct import - `corev1 "k8s.io/api/core/v1"`
+- for the Services struct use package - `corev1 "k8s.io/api/core/v1"`

 Documentation: